If you own an electric golf cart, you already know the importance of your golf cart’s batteries.

 Furthermore, unlike lead-acid batteries, lithium batteries are not susceptible to damage if they are frequently recharged to less than 100%.

 One big issue with lead-acid batteries is that they can require a significant amount of maintenance.
 This can take up time and money, depending on the care needed.

-Lithium batteries, on the other hand, require little to no maintenance.
+Lithium batteries, such as Trojan Batteries, on the other hand, require little to no maintenance.
 This is because they do not contain any acid and are not prone to hazardous spills like lead-acid batteries.